BloxSQL/RaikinsModules/README.md

    GlobalVar.Add(varName, varValue)
    ```

-   - Adds or updates a global variable with the specified `varName` and `varValue`.
+   - Adds a global variable with the specified `varName` and `varValue`.
-   - If `varName` already exists, its value is updated to `varValue`.
+   - If a variable with the same name already exists, its value is updated.

 2. **Removing a Global Variable**